Pops0/nextjs-portfolio/README.md

 - Using the build-in terminal in my IDE
 - Using Git, node and WSL console command I modified
    - Git push and pull
+   - Node installing modules
+   - WSL to use yarn to add modules
 - I learnt the importance of the order in code and how it works
 - Using the browser developer console to edit my website live
 - How to use React hooks and implement it into my code